 Tips for Avoiding Credit Card Debt

-If you have never used the envelope system, it’s basically a bunch of paper envelopes, nothing fancy.
-You create a budget and use the envelopes as a way to hold the money for your various budget areas.
-For example, you might leave $50 for eating out for the month.
-That $50 would go in your eating out envelope and once it’s gone it is gone.
+If you have never used the cash envelope system, it’s definitely worth trying!
+Basically, you create a budget and use the cash envelopes as a way to hold the money for your various budget categories.
+For example, in your budget, you might have allotted $50 for eating out for the month.
+That $50 would go in your eating out envelope and once it’s gone, it’s gone.